bel-caylor/google-sheets/README.md

    1. If you already have a spreadsheet with tabs/headers:
       - After you push the code in step 3, open that sheet's Apps Script project (Extensions -> Apps Script) and run `logAllSheetHeaders()` from `src/util/sheets.ts`.
       - Copy the tab/header arrays into `src/constants.ts` under `SHEET_SCHEMAS`, and update any other constants (column names, IDs) to match.
+      - Include a tab named 'Editor Access' with an `Email` column so the editor allowlist can live in the sheet.
       - You will skip `runInitialSetup()` later because the sheet already matches your schema.
-   2. If you're starting from a blank sheet, make sure `SHEET_SCHEMAS` reflects the tabs/headers you want `runInitialSetup()` to create.
+   2. If you're starting from a blank sheet, make sure `SHEET_SCHEMAS` in `src/constants.ts` reflects the tabs/headers you want `runInitialSetup()` to create.
 3. **Bind & deploy to Apps Script**
-   1. Run `npm run bootstrap` to create `.clasp.json` with your Apps Script `scriptId` (skip if it already exists).
+   1. Run `npm run bootstrap` to create `.clasp.json` with your Apps Script `scriptId` (This is the code behind /projects/ in the Apps Script URL).
-   2. Run `npm run build && npx clasp push` to upload the backend + HTML bundle (rerun this whenever you need to push updates).
+   2. Run `npm run deploy` to upload the backend + HTML bundle (**rerun this whenever you need to push updates**).
-   3. In Google Sheets, create or open the spreadsheet you want to bind, then open **Extensions -> Apps Script** to confirm the pushed code is present.
+   3. In Google Apps Script, (**Google Sheets -> Extensions -> Apps Script**) confirm the pushed code is present.
-   4. Run `runInitialSetup` once in the Apps Script editor to create the starter tabs defined in `src/constants.ts` (skip this if you mirrored an existing sheet in step 2).
+   4. Skip this if you mirrored an existing sheet in step 2, run `runInitialSetup` once in the Apps Script editor to create the starter tabs defined in `src/constants.ts` .
    5. Deploy a Web App (Execute as you, Anyone with link) and copy the deployment URL; you'll need it for standalone builds or the Cloudflare proxy.
    6. Add any required Script Properties (API tokens, spreadsheet IDs) via **Project Settings -> Script properties**.
+   7. Open the 'Editor Access' tab in your sheet and add one email per row (column `Email`) for each person allowed to save data from the UI.

 ## Stack overview
 1. **Google Sheet** holds the source data that powers the UI.